 Christine Keeves, MPH (she/her)

-Co-founder, Chief of Communications
+Co-founder, Co-Executive Director, and Chief of Communications

 Christine works at the intersection of storytelling, advocacy, and impact analysis to build a more inclusive, equitable world.

 A proud child of immigrants, Christine grew up in New York City and was the first in her family to attend college at The George Washington University and then complete a Master of Public Health at Boston University.
 She has more than ten years of communications experience working on a range of progressive issues, from health care to LGBTQ+ rights.

 If she’s not glued to her keyboard, you’re likely to find her at San Francisco’s Circus Center spinning on an aerial hoop or exploring nature with Kristin and their pitbull rescue pup.